6 Batch Processing and Submitting Jobs

 • Execute a script to run over a list of files on one system

-• Batch Process files to run on the HPC cluster
+• Batch Process files to run locally and on the HPC cluster

 A very common pattern is cycling through multiple files in a folder and applying the same script or command to them.